artrocity/grp-react-fs-shopping-list/INSTRUCTIONS.md

    [ X ] - Two Buttons, one to reset the list and one to clear the list [ X ] - Add each shopping item to its own individual card Each card should be a div, which contains
-   [ ] - The name and unit and quantity combined
+   [ X ] - The name and unit and quantity combined
-   [ ] - A button to buy and remove
+   [ X ] - A button to buy and remove

 <!-- FUTURE -->